 Based on their suggestions, set aside time to think and write down what you are proud of in your life: your achievements, your successes, tangible and intangible.
 For each of those, identify what it is about you (your beliefs, values, attitude, skills, behaviours) that made each of those successes and achievements possible.

-Do it with your team.
-As a whole company.
+Use this tool with your team.
+With the whole company.

 Look at what you have written.
 What are the themes ?
 What are your enduring qualities?
 How do you feel when you look at the list?